 Social Media Policy

-As policy, I will not accept friend and contact requests from current or former clients on any social networking sites such as Facebook, LinkedIn, etc. I will also not follow any current or past clients on any social media sites such as Twitter, Instagram, blogs, etc..
-Connecting to clients on these sites can compromise confidentiality and also our therapeutic relationship.
+As policy, I will not accept friend and contact requests from current or former clients on any social networking sites such as Facebook, LinkedIn, etc. I will also not follow any current or past clients on any social media sites such as Twitter, Instagram, blogs, etc. Connecting to clients on these sites can compromise confidentiality and also our therapeutic relationship.
 If there is content you wish to share with me from your online presence, we can explore it together during your session.
-I have a Twitter account which I use for professional purposes such as sharing psychology-related information.
-I have absolutely no expectation that my clients will follow my Twitter stream or any blog/article that I may publish.
-If I happen to notice that you are following me on Twitter, etc., I may bring this up during a session to discuss any impact that it may have on our therapeutic relationship.
+I have professional Instagram and Twitter accounts used to share psychology-related information.
+I have absolutely no expectation that my clients will follow my Instagram or Twitter stream or any blog/article that I may publish.
+If I happen to notice that you are following me on Instagram, Twitter, etc., I may bring this up during a session to discuss any impact that it may have on our therapeutic relationship.

 FEES & BILLING